elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 #### Modules

-In line with Cosmos SDK convention (TODO: needs reference) each module contains its own relevant documentation:
+In line with Cosmos SDK convention (TODO: needs reference), each module contains its relevant documentation:

 - **Module specifications** - A document that outlines state transitions `x/module-name/docs/`
 - **Module-level README.md** e.g. x/module-name/README.md

 README files are classed as reference documentation.
-Content in module-level README files is descriptive, but explanatory.
+Content in module-level README files is descriptive but explanatory.
 Explanations should be part of issues, Pull Requests, and docs/explanation/architecture.

 #### docs/

 The `docs` folder shall include the following files and folders:

 - **README.md** - SHALL USE this for introduction and orientating the user, based on the content of this ADR and other materials.
 - **CODEOWNERS** - This [CODEOWNERS file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) details the reviewers for documentation folder.
-The listed code owners SHALL INCLUDE the code maintainers in the root CODEOWNERS file plus a member of the Tendermint Technical Writing Team.
+The listed code owners SHALL INCLUDE the code maintainers in the root CODEOWNERS file plus a Tendermint Technical Writing Team member.

 #### docs/Reference

-Reference documentation includes a number of different forms:
+Reference documentation includes several different forms:

 - **README.md** - This document outlines the purpose of the reference documentation as per the use-case documentation strategy and methodology.
 In addition, the README also links to documentation that is created from the code itself, specifically:
-    - Code Documentation in form of Go Docs
+    - Code Documentation in the form of Go Docs
     - Swagger API documentation
 - **GLOSSARY.md** - Review and maintenance must be regularly and consistently applied.
 These form the terms of reference for users and ensure that discussion and design are based on consistent terms of reference.
 This file will be similar to [Cosmos Network Glossary](https://v1.cosmos.network/glossary) and can reference this.
 - **MODULES.md** - A markdown document that has references to module-relevant documentation

 ##### docs/Reference/use-cases

 The `use-cases` folder describes Elesto use cases.
 Ideally, use cases are written in behavior-driven development (BDD) format.
-Use case content should be dry in nature and avoid explanations that should be covered in the explanation documentation.
+Use case content should be dry and avoid explanations covered in the explanation documentation.

 ##### docs/Reference/architecture